Health Data Privacy Notice

 - identity and authentication controls;

-- vendor contractual controls, including BAAs where applicable;
+- vendor contractual controls where applicable;

 - incident response and workforce training.